dwmkerr/terraform-consul-cluster/article/article.md

 [^1]: This kind of pattern is critical in the world of microservices, where many small services will be running on a cluster.
 Services may die, due to errors or failing hosts, and be recreated on new hosts.
 Their IPs and ports may be ephemeral.It is essential that the system as a whole has a registry of where each service lives and how to access it.
 Such a registry must be *resilient*, as it is an essential part of the system.

 [^2]: Most popular is a fairly loose term.
-Well ranked by Gartner and anecdotally with the largest infrastructure footprint. https://www.gartner.com/doc/reprints?id=1-2G2O5FC&ct=150519&st=sb and
+Well ranked by Gartner and anecdotally with the largest infrastructure footprint. https://www.gartner.com/doc/reprints?id=1-2G2O5FC&ct=150519&st=sb

 [^3]: This is AWS parlance again.
 An availabilty zone is an isolated datacenter.
 Theoretically, spreading nodes across AZs will increase resilience as it is less likely to have catastrophic failures or outages across multiple zones.

 [^4]: I don't get money from Udemy or anyone else for writing anything on this blog.
 All opinions are purely my own and influenced by my own experience, not sponsorship.
 Your milage may vary (yada yada) but I found the course quite good: https://www.udemy.com/aws-certified-solutions-architect-associate/.

 [^5]: For more expert readers that may sound horribly patronising, I don't mean it to be.
-For many less experienced technologists the basics of networking could be more unfamiliar!
+For many less experienced technologists the basics of networking might be more unfamiliar!

 [^6]: A subnet cannot span availability zones, so we need one for each.